shedskin/shedskin/doc/README.rst

 If you are a student, you might want to consider applying for the yearly Google `Summer of Code`_ or `GHOP`_ projects. **Shed Skin** has so far successfully participated in one Summer of Code and one GHOP.

-The following company/people deserve to be mentioned for their help with **Shed Skin** so far:
+I would like to thank the following company/people, for their help with **Shed Skin** so far:

 * Google
 * Bearophile